Sustainable Development Goal 5: Gender equality

 • sexual orientation

-• how these interact with systems of power
+• ways these interact with systems of power

-The scale of GBA Plus implementation has increased over time and it is now an integral part of key federal decision-making processes.
-In 2018, it became a permanent part of Canada’s fiscal framework with the passing of the Canadian Gender Budgeting Act.
-Starting with the first Gender Statement in Budget 2017, gender budgeting has enhanced the emphasis of GBA Plus in the budget process, to effectively support evidence-based policy decisions that benefit all Canadians.
-Much has been achieved since then to promote gender equality and inclusiveness – which plays a critical role in building a strong and successful economy – including through significant measures aimed, amongst others, at:
+The scale of GBA Plus implementation has increased over time, and it is now an integral part of key federal decision-making processes.
+In 2018, it became a permanent part of Canada's fiscal framework with the passing of the Canadian Gender Budgeting Act Starting with the first Gender Statement in Budget 2017, gender budgeting has enhanced the emphasis of GBA Plus in the budget process to effectively support evidence-based policy decisions that benefit all Canadians.
+As part of implementing the Act, the Government of Canada has also begun reporting annually on the impacts of expenditure programs on gender and diversity.
+Much has been achieved since then to promote gender equality and inclusiveness - which plays a critical role in building a strong and successful economy - including through significant measures aimed at, among others:

 • improving pay equity